p2eengineering/kalp-studio-documentation/docs/Products/Referral-Program/User Guide - For Kalp Scholarship Referral.md

 # **User Guide: For Kalp Studio Scholarship Referral**

 Kalp Studio Scholarship Referrals offer users a chance to earn **₹100 cashback** for every successful referral.
 To participate, users simply need to share their unique referral code with individuals interested in scholarship opportunities.
-When someone registers for a scholarship using the shared code, the referrer becomes eligible to receive the cashback reward."
+When someone registers for a scholarship using the shared code, the referrer becomes eligible to receive the cashback reward.

 ### **Step 1: Logging into Your Kalp Studio Account**